 Because they naturally grow on forest floors where decaying plant matter makes for rich, loamy soil, Boston ferns do need fertile soil.
 However, most potting soil made for houseplants contains fertilizers, so you don't necessarily need to add fertilizer.

 Summer and spring are the main growing months for ferns, so they should be fertilized when it is warmer.
 Fertilize only once per month with a 20-10-20 liquid fertilizer diluted with water to half strength.
 In winter, growth slows down, so you should fertilize only once every two to three months with liquid fertilizer diluted with water to one-third strength.

-- Pour a 1-inch layer of gravel or small stones into the base of the new pot.
+- Pour a one-inch layer of gravel or small stones into the base of the new pot.
 Then add a layer of soil.
 Push soil around the edges of the pot, creating a well in the center for the roots.

 - Remove the fern from its previous pot by squeezing the pot to loosen soil around roots.
 If your pot is hard, you can knock the side gently to loosen roots.

 - Grip the base of the fern and turn the pot upside down.